The Key Ingredient for Creating a New Public Space? Community Engagement

 Advice for Replicating the Project

-First and foremost, change has to come from residents, and building trust is critical.
-The garden and programing was requested by people who live in the neighborhood.
-“If I hadn’t walked and talked this neighborhood for years, we would have never gotten the input and buy-in from residents,” says Semmelroth.
+First and foremost, change has to come from residents, and building trust is critical, says Semmelroth.
+“If I hadn’t walked and talked this neighborhood for years, we would have never gotten the input and buy-in from residents.”
+She notes that the garden and programming were requested by people who live in the neighborhood.

-The Wilmington Alliance works closely with neighborhood organizations, including the churches.
-Partnerships with the local and state government also helped make the park possible.
-“The city has been a great and supportive partner and the state was a huge partner because we had to redevelop a brownfield," says Semmelroth.
+Partnerships with local organizations, as well as the city and state governments, also helped make the park possible.
+“The city has been a great and supportive partner, and the state was a huge partner, because we had to redevelop a brownfield,” she says.

-The best aspect of the work to replicate, Semmelroth declares, is the farmer-in-residence.
+The best part of the project for other communities to replicate, Semmelroth says, is the farmer-in-residence.
 “The farmer is the cheerleader and guide for first-time gardeners.
-The farmer teaches people how to plant, when to harvest, what to cook — and the farmer can console the new gardeners when things don’t quite grow as planned."
+The farmer teaches people how to plant, when to harvest, what to cook — and the farmer can console the new gardeners when things don’t quite grow as planned.”

 Written by Mike Watson, reported by Evey Owen